-Make full use of the camera by connecting it to external devices such as a computer, HDTV or 3D TV.
+Make full use of the camera by connecting it to external devices such as a computer, HDTV or photo printer.

-Viewing files on an HDTV or 3D TV
+Viewing files on an HDTV or a 3D TV

-Play back photos or videos by connecting your camera to an HDTV (3DTV) using an optional HDMI cable.
+Play back photos or videos by connecting your camera to an HDTV (3D TV) using an optional HDMI cable.